kooldamian28/googlefoobar/README.md

 # googlefoobar
 Google Foobar Challenge Solutions(foobar.withgoogle.com)

-This repo is also available at <a href="https://kooldamian28.github.io/googlefoobar">kooldamian28.github.io/googlefoobar</a>.
-You can bookmark <a href="this page">https://kooldamian28.github.io/googlefoobar</a> for easy access.
+This repo is also available at <a href="kooldamian28.github.io/googlefoobarr">https://kooldamian28.github.io/googlefoobar</a>.
+You can bookmark <a href="https://kooldamian28.github.io/googlefoobar">this page</a> for easy access.

 Here are all the Google Foobar challenges that I had completed.